 It is always important to know why the employee is planning to get back, with right answers and correct reasons.
 These will be expected to be answered to consider the profile back.

 How to Face an Interview for getting Rehired?

 - It is important for an employee to share his or her interests in joining the old company.
 In-fact openly mentioning the fact that you are genuinely interested in working with their firm again is very important.
-Meanwhile with enough facts and figures you need to inform the company about your improved abilities, efficiency and productivity.
-Also a couple of references could help the company draw a check line regarding your professional behavior with other employees in a company.
+Meanwhile, with enough facts and figures, you need to inform the company about your improved abilities, efficiency and productivity.
+Also, a couple of references could help the company draw a check line regarding your professional behaviour with other employees in a company.
 You may allow the recruiter to compare the person you had been while the termination previously and the person you are now with some examples that may help you regain the job.

 Getting rehired is a task in itself and needs a lot of scope to be proved as a better employee for your previous company.